RealTschoegl/opensourcebootcamp/_posts/2014-03-03-lesson-the-terminal.markdown

 bedeadly        commitcoffee    maximum-awesome
 ```

 It is!
-Let's enter this file.
+Let's enter this folder.

 ```
 ➜  Code cd Stuff